 Stitching the DIY Popcorn Costume Skirt

-Creating the DIY Popcorn Costume Waistband
+Creating the Costumes Waistband

-Fit the elastic comfortably around your waist and cut elastic to size.
+For the costume waistband, fit the elastic comfortably around your waist and cut elastic to size.
 Instead of sewing a casing, you are just going to sew the elastic directly to the top of the skirt.
 Pull the elastic very slightly as you go, using a zig zag or overcast stitch.
 You will be sewing the elastic to the interior side of the skirt, about ⅛” from the edge.
 Be sure you do not pull on the fabric, just the elastic.
 Once you’ve sewn the elastic all the way around, overlap the ends of the elastic and sew those together vertically.
 Trim excess.

 Fold the waistband over to cover the elastic and sew just the side seams, or around the waistband, depending on what style you’re going for.
-I just tacked my side seams
+I just tacked my side seams.

 I used fusible hem tape so I wouldn’t have a stitch line crossing the vertical stripes.
 First, try on the skirt to determine how much you want to fold it up to hit your optimal length.
 Follow the manufacturer’s instructions to apply the tape and take care not to stretch the fabric.

+Now we have to start making the top for the costume and attaching the popcorn.
 Begin with a white V-neck shirt that fits you.
 I really recommend V-neck because the visual weight of all the popcorn needs the space of the V-neck to balance.

-DIY Popcorn Costume Accessories
+Accessories: No-Sew Popcorn Costume Accessories

-For our latest deals and help with your sewing projects, be sure to join the Peek-a-Boo Pattern Shop Facebook Group.
+Thank you for joining us today to pop some popcorn.
+Please come back soon.
+In the meantime, for our latest deals and help with your sewing projects, be sure to join the Peek-a-Boo Pattern Shop Facebook Group.